-After typing this command, first it is tried to find the Ubuntu locally and if Docker cannot find it, looks for it remotely from the Docker hub and pull it, and then runs this container locally.
-Now you are running an Ubuntu on top of your computer and you made it to run /bin/bash command.
-If you wanted to pull the image but not to run it you could use docker pull <image\name> command.
+After typing this command, first, it tries to find the Alpine image locally, and if Docker cannot find it, it looks for it remotely from the Docker hub and pulls it, and then runs this container locally.
+If you wanted to pull the image but not to run it you could use docker pull <image name> command.

 Q3.
-Now enter the two mentioned commands in the previous section (2.1) again in this container and compare the results with the previous results.
+Now, enter the two mentioned commands in the previous section (2.1) again in this container and compare the results with the previous results.
 What is your conclusion?